 Having noted the ecological destruction that resulted from creating Venice, it’s only fair to point out that the development itself would be considered sustainable, in many ways, by today’s standards.
 Visitors would arrive by train or streetcar from downtown and use the miniature railway, pedestrian paths or gondolas to get around.
 Residents could keep their own boats for transport.
 Cars were few and far between in LA in those days and there was no place for them in the masterplan.

 In February 1914 a young actor called Charles Chaplin, who’d only arrived in Los Angeles a few weeks earlier, came to the racetrack to shoot a movie called Kid Auto Races at Venice.
-The whole thing was improvised in front of a crowd of actual race spectators.
-It was the very first appearance of the iconic Tramp character and was a huge success, Literally within weeks the producers were being contacted by their distributors demanding more Chaplin movies and he’d become the first global megastar.
+The five-minute one-reeler was improvised in front of a crowd of actual race spectators.
+It was the very first appearance of the iconic Tramp character on celluloid and was a huge success, Literally within weeks the producers were being contacted by their theatrical distributors demanding more Chaplin movies and he’d become the first global megastar.

 Kinney died in 1920 and then, a few months later, the pier was destroyed in a fire.
 His son immediately rebuilt it though and other entrepreneurs, like Charles Lick, built their own amusement piers nearby.
 Venice LA has its busiest years in the mid 1920’s, but by that time there were also major issues with the canals needing repair and the water and sewage systems were starting to fall apart.
 In 1926 the residents voted to merge with the city of Los Angeles.

 Now Los Angeles, which had been no less than fourteen miles away when Venice opened, had reached the sea and the car was becoming ascendant in California.
 There was a battle between business owners and homeowners about what to do about the canals needing renovation work and the fact that there was no car parking.
 Ultimately, in 1929, most of the canals were filled, leaving just the six we have today.